aditivir29/Accident_Hotspot_Detection_India_EDA/README.md

 └── .gitignore

 ## Workflow and Steps
-The analysis in the notebook follows a clear and structured workflow:

 ### Step 1 Data Collection
-Multiple datasets related to road accidents were collected from the MoRTH 2023 report.
-Each dataset represents a different dimension of accident analysis such as state distribution, human factors, weather conditions, and road characteristics.
+Accident related datasets were compiled from the Road Accidents in India 2023 report published by MoRTH.
+Each dataset represents a different analytical dimension such as state wise distribution, human factors, weather conditions, road characteristics, and temporal trends.

 ### Step 2 Data Loading and Inspection
 - Loaded all datasets using Pandas
-- Inspected data shapes, column names, and data types
+- Inspected data structure, column names, and data types
-- Checked for missing values and inconsistencies
+- Checked for missing values and reporting inconsistencies

 ### Step 3 Data Cleaning and Preparation
-- Renamed columns for clarity
+- Renamed columns for clarity and consistency
-- Ensured consistency in categorical values
-- Selected relevant columns for analysis
+- Selected relevant attributes for analysis
-- Prepared data for visualization
+- Prepared datasets for visualization and comparison

 ### Step 4 Exploratory Data Analysis
-The EDA was conducted across multiple dimensions:
+EDA was conducted across multiple dimensions:

-#### State Wise Analysis
+State Wise Analysis
-- Analyzed accident counts across Indian states
-- Identified states with higher reported accident frequencies

-#### Human Factors Analysis
+Human Factors Analysis
-- Studied accidents and fatalities caused by human related factors
-- Compared national level and highway specific impacts
-- Visualized relationships between human factors and accident severity

-#### Weather Condition Analysis
+Weather Condition Analysis
-- Analyzed accident patterns under different weather conditions
-- Compared accident counts, fatalities, and injuries
-- Visualized weather related risk patterns

-#### Road Category and Road Feature Analysis
+Road Category and Road Feature Analysis
-- Examined accidents across road categories and road features
-- Analyzed fatality and injury trends for different road types

-#### Temporal Analysis
+Temporal Analysis

-- Analyzed month wise accident and fatality trends
-- Observed seasonal variations in accident occurrence
+Each analysis focused on identifying patterns, variations, and anomalies in accident distribution.

 ### Step 5 Visualization
-- Created bar charts and comparative plots to highlight patterns
+- Created bar charts and comparative plots
+- Visualized accident counts, fatalities, and injuries across categories
-- Saved key visual outputs for interpretation and reporting
+- Saved key visual outputs for interpretation

 ### Step 6 Interpretation and Insights
-- Interpreted observed patterns in relation to data limitations
+- Interpreted observed patterns in the context of data limitations
-- Evaluated the feasibility of hotspot detection using aggregated data
+- Assessed the feasibility of hotspot detection using aggregated data

 ## Key Insights
 - Accident patterns vary significantly across states and contributing factors